JimCodified/12factor/05_build_ship_run.md

 ## What does that mean for our application ?

 We'll use Docker in the whole development pipeline.
 We will start by adding a Dockerfile that will define the build phase for each service (during which the dependencies are compiled).
-As an example, the Dockerfile for the vote service
+As an example, here is the Dockerfile for the vote service:

 ```python